niderhoff/nlp-datasets/README.md

 *   [Millions of News Article URLs](https://datadryad.org/resource/doi:10.5061/dryad.p8s0j): 2.3 million URLs for news articles from the frontpage of over 950 English-language news outlets in the six month period between October 2014 and April 2015.
 (101MB)

-*   [MCTest](http://research.microsoft.com/en-us/um/redmond/projects/mctest/index.html): a freely available set of 660 stories and associated questions intended for research on the machine comprehension of text; for question answering (1 MB)

 *   [News Headlines of India - Times of India [Kaggle]](https://www.kaggle.com/therohk/india-headlines-news-dataset): 2.7 Million News Headlines with category published by Times of India from 2001 to 2017.
 (185 MB)

 *   [News article / Wikipedia page pairings](https://www.crowdflower.com/data-for-everyone/): Contributors read a short article and were asked which of two Wikipedia articles it matched most closely.
 (6 MB)